-You may be reluctant to throw out an appliance that is still going strong, but if they have a poor energy efficiency rating, they could be the invisible money pit in your home.
+You may be reluctant to throw out an appliance that is still going strong, but if they have a poor energy efficiency rating, it could be the invisible money pit in your home.
 The Energy Savings Trust estimates that simply upgrading a fridge freezer to an A+++ model from an A+ will save you £300 a year.

 |Get a smart meter|

-Keeping a watchful eye on your electricity usage can ensure your bills are not running away.
-It will be a reminder of how much leaving a light, TV or even appliances cost.
+Keeping a watchful eye on your electricity usage can ensure your energy bills are not running away.
+It will be a reminder of how much leaving a light, TV or even appliances costs.
 You can use the smart meter to identify anything in your home that is driving up the cost of your electricity bills.